Alfred Capel-Cure

 Colonel Alfred Capel-Cure (8 December 1826 − 29 July 1896) was an officer in the British Army and a pioneer of photography.

-He was the nephew of the watercolour painter and photographer Robert Henry Cheney who introduced him to photography.
-His subjects were mostly architecture in England, France and Gibraltar.
+He was the nephew of the watercolour painter and photographer Robert Henry Cheney, who introduced him to photography.
+His subjects were mostly architecture in England, Ireland, France and Gibraltar.
 He served in the Crimean War and was there wounded at Redan.

 Capel-Cure was commissioned into the 55th Foot, but later transferred to the Grenadier Guards.
-He was promoted Lieutenant-Colonel in 1858 and Colonel in 1863.
+He was promoted lieutenant-colonel in 1858 and colonel in 1863.

 He was killed in an accidental explosion while dynamiting tree roots in his park.